 Secretary: Shelley Heffler was born and raised in the Bronx, NY.
 She was educated at Fashion Institute of Technology and has a masters degree in fine art from CSU Northridge.
 She has had a career as an art instructor and is an exhibiting artist with an art studio located in Inglewood.

-Preparator: Ben Zask was raised in Brooklyn, NY.
-He has been involved in running art galleries (BZ framing, Zask Gallery, SBC) since moving to LA in the 1980s.
+Ben Zask was raised in Brooklyn, NY.
+He has been involved in running art galleries (BZ Framing, Zask Gallery, SoLA) since moving to LA in the 1980s.
 He is an assemblage artist with a studio in Rancho Palos Verdes.
 He works for SoLA as preparator and curator.

-Lore Eckelberry is an international contemporary artist based in Los Angeles, California.
-She has worked with many LA art organizations and will bring her expertise in organizing international art exchanges and fundraising.
+International Consultant: Lore Eckelberry is an international contemporary artist based in Los Angeles, California.
+She has worked with many LA art organizations and shares her expertise in organizing international art exchanges and fundraising.